 Preparation Before Cooking Salmon Fillet

-Before diving into how should a salmon fillet be cooked, it’s essential to prepare the fish properly.
-This includes choosing fresh salmon, seasoning it correctly, and using the right tools for the best results.
+Before diving into how should a salmon fillet be cooked, it’s crucial to prepare the fish properly.
+Proper preparation not only enhances the flavor but also ensures the cooking process is smooth and successful.
+This includes selecting the freshest salmon, seasoning it effectively, and using the right tools for the job.

 Selecting Fresh Salmon Fillet